 - It’s perfect for everyday dining, and can also be served for special occasions!

-I sure hope this inspires you to gather your ingredients and get these vegan stuffed peppers on your plate.
+I sure hope this inspires you to gather your ingredients and get these stuffed peppers on your plate.
 I know you’re going to love them as much as we do!

 This Italian inspired stuffed peppers recipe uses a few easily accessible vegetables and pantry staples including: